Unidata/netcdf-fortran/docs/netcdf-f77.md

 simplest interface to use for writing a value in a scalar variable or whenever all the values of a multidimensional variable can all be written at once.
-The values to be written are associated with the netCDF variable by assuming that the last dimension of the netCDF variable varies fastest in the C interface.
+The values to be written are associated with the netCDF variable by aming that the last dimension of the netCDF variable varies fastest in the C interface.
 The values are converted to the external data type of the variable, if necessary.